Mon - Sun: 24 hours.

 Am I Eligible To Make A School Accident Claim?

-• You or your child was injured and the school was responsible.
+• You or your child suffered an injury in the incident.

 Common Causes Of School Accident Claims